dmiau/Personalized-Compass/Compass[transparent]/README.txt

 Issues after my trials:
 - derive derivations
 - training material?

-- Have myself try the tests and log the time (repeated measure data analysis), is the time calculated automatically?

 - triangulate examples are bad
 - orient practices is a bit strange